 Each week, three children die in Scotland from an incurable condition and right now CHAS can only reach one of them.
 However, they are determined to reach them all and that means, quite simply, that CHAS needs to raise more money.
 Only then can they keep the joy alive for every family as they face the hardest challenge of all.
 Profits from the Local Hospice Lottery help towards their running costs and provides a regular stream of income which CHAS can rely on receiving, each and every month.
 Not only does this help to provide essential care and support to local families right now, it also enables CHAS to plan and develop their services for the future.

 For each £1 entry in the weekly draw Local Hospice Lottery gives an average of 60p to hospice care.
 Children’s Hospices Across Scotland (CHAS) is one of a number of hospices throughout Great Britain supported by Local Hospice Lottery.
 Local Hospice Lottery will give between 55% and 80% of profits from individuals playing in support of CHAS to CHAS.
 This is expected to be at least £2,500,000 over five years from April 2022.

 For more information about the services provided by CHAS:

-Children’s Hospice Across Scotland (CHAS) is a registered Scottish charity, registration no. SCO19724
+Children’s Hospices Across Scotland (CHAS) is a registered Scottish charity, registration No. SCO19724